themelektaus/UXM-Selective-Unpack/README.md

 [Semver](https://github.com/maxhauser/semver) by Max Hauser

 # Changelog
+### 2.6
+* Added support for launching UXM from the Windows Search menu.

 ### 2.5
 * Added "Skip unknown files" option.
 Allows user to delete files from the res/GameDictionary.txt to extract only specific files.
 I.E. Deleting all files except ones in the sound folder from ScholarDictionary.txt to only unpack the sounds.